soumyadeepm04/project5/README.md

 Clone the github repository with the project and go into the repository's directory.
 Then go into the web50/projects/2020/x/capstone branch and run python manage.py makemigrations capstone and python manage.py migrate to migrate changes to the database.
 Then run python manage.py runserver in the terminal.

 ## Why I created an Event Management site:
-Schools usually host a lot of events.
-I felt that a website could help make it easier for the students to register and do other activities easily and hence, I created an Event Management site which on refinement could be used to create and manage events and help students and the school.
+The schools usually host a lot of events.
+I felt that automating the process of Event Management could help the school staff to manage these events much more effectively and efficiently while the students would find it much less hassle free to track the Events they are a part of.
+This application could be enhanced and refined further to suit customized requirements from schools and help them become much more productive on Event Management.

+## Happy